How can I get a TAPS Diagnosis?

 * Defined as critically abnormal flow: Doppler shows absent or reversed end-diastolic flow in umbilical artery, pulsatile flow in umbilical vein and/or increased pulsatility index or reversed flow in ductus venosus.

 In the above description, “Delta” 0.5 and 0.7 are referring to MoM readings that have a difference larger than 0.5 or 0.7.
 For instance, MoM readings of 0.9 in one twin and 1.6 in the other twin could indicate Stage 2 TAPS, because those readings are different by 0.7.

-They will calculate the difference in numbers between the babies, with first subtracting the donor’s haemoglobin count from the recipients.
+They will also calculate the difference in numbers between the babies, first subtracting the donor’s hemoglobin count from the recipients.
 They will also divide the donor’s reticulocyte count by the recipient’s, and calculate the ratio of these in the readings.